 There is no shortage of ideas around how to incite post-pandemic economic growth.
 From infrastructure investments to increasing immigration to boosting research and development, everything is on the table.
 However, there is one growth-accelerating option that hasn’t been widely discussed: Embracing open banking.

 Open banking, which we have written about before, is a practice or idea where third-party fintechs get access to consumer banking, transaction and financial data from banks and other institutions through the use of application programming interfaces (APIs).
 Essentially, it allows fintechs and other companies to easily access financial data – credit scores, bank account information, mortgage details and much more.
+This access to client data can then allow banks to enhance the entire consumer experience in a shorter period of time, targeting inefficient and manual processes such as vendor payments and reconciling bank statements.
 Imagine if a small business could access all of its bank, investment, insurance and mortgage accounts through a single mobile app.

 Here's an excerpt of an If I Ran the Bank podcast episode where FISPAN's CEO Lisa Shields describes the difference between Open Banking and Embedded Banking: